 Recommended episode: Stop Wasting Money on Ineffective Training Programs w/Juliana Stancampiano

 Having an Innovative Mindset About Employee Benefits

-Listening to top podcasts for HR professionals can give you new, out-of-the-box ideas for your employee benefits program.
+Listening to top podcasts for HR professionals can give you new, out-of-the-box ideas like self-insurance for your employee benefits program.
 One idea to explore is a self-funded health insurance plan for greater flexibility, better benefits, and bigger cost savings — all of which help your organization attract and retain top talent.

-Our self-funded insurance allows you to build your employee benefits package from the bottom up to offer better care and lower healthcare costs for your business.
+Our self-funded health insurance allows you to build your employee benefits package from the bottom up to offer better care and lower healthcare costs for your business.

-Contact Roundstone today to discover how group captive insurance can benefit your employees and save your HR department thousands.
+Contact Roundstone today to discover how self-funded group captive insurance can benefit your employees and save your HR department thousands.